Priority Mail • Priority Mail Express • Retail Services

 Calculate USPS dimensional weight for Priority Mail, Priority Mail Express, and retail shipping services.
 Free calculator using USPS's official 166 DIM divisor.
 Determine if you'll be charged actual weight or dimensional weight to avoid USPS shipping overcharges.

 💡 USPS Advantage: USPS uses a 166 divisor (vs UPS/FedEx 139), making dimensional weight 19% lower.
-For light, bulky packages, USPS Priority Mail is often the cheapest carrier option.
+USPS Ground Advantage has no DIM weight at all — you pay actual weight only.
+For light, bulky packages, USPS is often the cheapest carrier option.

 USPS calculates dimensional weight using a 166 divisor for Priority Mail and retail services.
 This is significantly more favorable than UPS or FedEx (which use 139), making USPS about 19% cheaper for light, bulky packages.